defisym/OpenFusionExamples/Extensions/Fini/ToInstall/Files/Help/Fini/Fini.md

 - Load From String
   - *load from string, e.g.`[Sec]/r/nItem=Value`*
 - Load From Base64
+  - *load from base64 string*
+- Load From Compressed Base64
   - *load from base64 string saved by this object (compressed)*

 - Link Localization